oktadev/okta-angular-openid-connect-example/README.md

 ## Help

 Please post any questions as comments on the [blog post](http://developer.okta.com/blog/2017/04/17/angular-authentication-with-oidc), or visit our [Okta Developer Forums](https://devforum.okta.com/).
 You can also email developers@okta.com if would like to create a support ticket.
-You can also hit me up on Twitter [@mraible](https://twitter.com/mraible).

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).